Callum-Rimmer/positive_selection/README.md

-This repository contains all the code used for research into positive selection in _Staphylococcus epidermidis_
+This repository contains the code used for running PAML and omegaMap models, for research into positive selection in _Staphylococcus epidermidis_